-Equipped with bench-style seating, Bunsen burners, beakers, test tubes, goggles and lab coats, these two labs are certainly a jewel in The Perse’s crown; as Bell proudly tells us, The Perse UK “loved them so much that they copied the designs and built them at the Cambridge campus.”
+Equipped with bench-style seating, Bunsen burners, beakers, test tubes, goggles and lab coats, these two labs are certainly a jewel in The Perse’s crown; as founding principal Claire Bell (who has since left the school) proudly tells us, The Perse UK “loved them so much that they copied the designs and built them at the Cambridge campus.”
 Used for experiments ranging from slime-making in chemistry to evaporation in action, the labs give students hands-on experience of the science curriculum.

 “We want them to feel like little scientists when they come in here, and test themselves as much as possible.
 Primary children don’t normally have access to hands-on science like this”, says Bell.

 Someone with a keen eye for design has successfully managed to transform a commercial space into a modern school – and it’s now hard to imagine the area being used as a showroom for sofas and dining tables.
 While the school has not dared to be too adventurous, it feels practical with some elements of fun.
 There’s an activity room where students can play basketball, giant Connect 4, draw on walls, play floor games and read books; the Reading Room with rugs and shelves of books; and a Think Pad carpeted with fake grass.